Midtown Area Plan

-Where Do Survey Respondents Work?
+Where Do Survey Respondents Live and/or Work?

-This survey is open to everyone who is interested in the future of Midtown.
+This survey was open to everyone who is interested in the future of Midtown.
 We are particularly interested in the responses of those who live and/or work in the Midtown area, but responses from others who shop, recreate, and receive services in Midtown have an important voice as well.

 Why Do People Visit Midtown?

 Knowing what draws people to a place helps us know what the existing assets of the area are, while revealing what gaps could be filled in the market.
 It appears as though a large draw for those coming to Midtown in based on utility items like grocery shopping and filling up a tank of gas.
 The next draw is recreational for those visiting restaurants and bars in the area.
 The current draw to visit existing parks or utilize services is very low at this time.

 Satisfaction with Status Quo (broken down by district)

 Above you can see the reaction of respondents when thinking about the way Midtown is right now.
 There was a lot of indecision from respondents on how to answer this question, but for those who were able to decide, there is not much strong satisfaction with the Midtown Area, particularly the Railyard District.
 With some clear guidelines for development, based on what the community clearly indicates as desirable for Midtown, the area should be able to meet more of the expectation of the community than it does at this current time.